omar-alshyokh/flutter_flip_panel_plus/README.md

 # Flip Panel Plus

-A package for flip panel with built-in animation.
+A package for flip panel items like image, countdown or clock with built-in animation.
 Since the developer of 'https://pub.dev/packages/flip_panel' didn't respond.
 So we updated the package, added some improvements and fixed some issues.

+## Getting Started

+To use this package, add `flip_panel_plus` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

 <p>
    <img src="https://raw.githubusercontent.com/omar-alshyokh/flutter_flip_panel_plus/master/screenshots/flip_clock.gif" width="200"